rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

 }
 ```

 Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+This will install the AWS provider.

 ```shell
 $ terraform init